❮ Return to Our Work

 • Following severe storms and flooding that occurred in mid-June, members of the Sisseton-Wahpeton Oyate Tribe were forced to wait 43 days from the date of the tribal government’s July 30 request until Trump’s September 11 approval.

-Trump has rejected at least 12 requests for weather-related major disaster declarations.
+Trump has rejected at least 15 requests for extreme weather-related major disaster declarations.

 • On October 22, Trump denied Maryland Gov. Wes Moore’s (D) August 19 appeal for federal disaster aid (Public Assistance, Hazard Mitigation) to deal with the aftermath of severe storms and flooding that occurred in mid-May.
 Moore submitted an appeal following Trump’s July 22 rejection of his June 11 request.
 From the date of Moore’s original request until Trump’s final denial, 133 days passed.